-- i) Heat Edema: This is a presentation of swelling in the lower extremities without other symptoms.
-It is commonly found in individuals who have not acclimated to the heat.
-Treatment is adequate utilizing elevation of the extremities, support stocking, rest and liquids.
-This usually will resolve itself within 24 to 48 hours. - ii) Heat Syncope: This is defined as a sudden loss of consciousness incurred while the patient is standing in hot weather.
+- i) Heat Edema: This is a presentation of swelling in the lower extremities without any other symptoms.
+It is commonly found in individuals who have not been acclimated to the heat.
+Treatment is adequate utilizing elevation of the extremities, support stocking, rest, and liquids.
+This usually will resolve within 24 to 48 hours (about 4 days). - ii) Heat Syncope: This is defined as a sudden loss of consciousness incurred while the patient is standing in hot weather.
 These patients can be treated by laying the patient in a horizontal position until dizziness has resolved, then moving the patient to the infirmary where water and/or Gatorade can be given.
 The patient should rest for one to two hours.
 If symptom free, s/he can be allowed to return to full activity.
-If there are any associated injuries incurred from the fall, or if syncope recurs, the camp doctor/nurse practitioner should evaluate the child. - iii) Heat Exhaustion: This is a slightly more advanced case of heat illness, characterized by minor symptoms of nausea, dizziness, headache and temperature elevation of less than 100 degrees orally.
-Exam will usually find the patient with cool, moist, pale skin.
+If there are any associated injuries incurred from the fall, or if syncope recurs, the camp doctor/nurse practitioner should evaluate the child. - iii) Heat Exhaustion: This is a slightly more advanced case of heat illness, characterized by minor symptoms of nausea, dizziness, headache, and temperature elevation of less than 100 degrees orally.
+Exams will usually find patients with cool, moist, pale skin.
 Treatment should consist of moving the patient to the infirmary, water and Gatorade supplementation and examination by the camp physician if symptoms persist.
-Patient should be allowed to rest in the infirmary for 24 hours and return to full activity after that time if symptom free.
-Encourage liquids to consist of water and Gatorade for next 48 to 72 hours. - iv) Muscle Cramps: This is a very common presentation of heat illness consisting basically of "charley horses" and muscle cramps.
-Treatment consists simply of rest, water and Gatorade with returning to full activity in 24 hours if symptoms subside.
+Patients should be allowed to rest in the infirmary for 24 hours and return to full activity after that time if symptoms are not cured.
+Encourage liquids to contain water and Gatorade for the next 48 to 72 hours (about 6 days). - iv) Muscle Cramps: This is a usual form of heat illness consisting of "charley horses" and muscle cramps.
+Treatment consists simply of rest, water, and Gatorade returning to full activity in 24 hours if symptoms subside.
 Patient would need to be seen by camp doctor/nurse practitioner if symptoms persist. - v) Heat Stroke: True heat stroke is a medical emergency.
-The usual clinical presentation will be that of a prostrate individual with major mental aberration including confusion, hallucinations and possible seizure activity.
-Exam will note an increased respiratory rate and increased heart rate, hot, dry skin as well as high fever.
+The usual clinical presentation will be that of a prostrate individual with major mental aberration including confusion, hallucinations, and seizure activity.
+The exam will note an increased respiratory rate and heart rate, hot, dry skin, and high fever.
 If frank heat stroke presents at the camp, treatment should be directed towards immediately reducing the temperature utilizing cool water bathing, moving the patient to a cool place, transporting via EMT to the emergency department.
-Check other campers who may also be at risk.
+Check for other campers who may also be at risk.

-l) Nausea/Emesis
+k) Nausea/Emesis

 Mild episodes of nausea/vomiting in otherwise healthy campers may be treated with rest, oral clear liquids as tolerated, and observation.
 Those with moderate to severe episodes or with associated symptoms should be evaluated by the camp doctor/nurse practitioner.
 Remember that some children may have GI symptoms secondary to anticancer treatments.
-The counselor should be on alert for other campers with similar symptomatology suggesting possibility of communicable disease or food toxins.
+The counselor should be on alert for other campers with similar symptomatology suggesting the possibility of communicable disease or food toxins.

-m) Poison Ivy
+l) Poison Ivy

 Wash affected area thoroughly in the shower with warm soapy water and rinse thoroughly.
 All clothing should be washed.
 Apply calamine or Caladryl lotion.
 Oral Benadryl may be used; if so, avoid concurrent use of Caladryl.
-If rash persists or becomes more severe, notify camp doctor/nurse practitioner.
+If the rash persists or becomes more severe, notify the camp doctor/nurse practitioner.

-n) Poisoning
+m) Poisoning

-For ingested poisoning, call Poison Control Center at: 800-222-1222.
+For ingested poisoning, call the Poison Control Center at: 8002221222.

-o) Sprains
+n) Sprains

-Ice, elevate, rest and utilize Tylenol at weight-appropriate doses.
+Ice, elevate, rest, and utilize Tylenol at weight appropriate doses.
 Ibuprofen may be more effective, unless contraindicated for that patient's underlying condition or status.
 Ace wrap, crutches may be used as indicated.
-If severe pain or swelling occur or continue or if fracture is suspected, notify camp doctor/nurse practitioner.
+If severe pain or swelling occurs or continues, or if fracture is suspected, notify camp doctor/nurse practitioner.

-p) Fractures
+o) Fractures